Skip to content

 Private Tours — What You Get

-A private tour means one guide, your group only.
+A private tour means one guide, exclusively yours.
 The guide meets you at a time and place you choose, plans the route around your interests, and adjusts on the fly.
 If you want to spend 20 minutes in a courtyard that catches your attention, you do.
 If you want to skip a museum and go to a beer garden instead, the guide takes you there.
 If you have children who need a break, you take one.

 The best private guides are not just walking encyclopedias.
 They are locals who know the hidden courtyards, the restaurants where Czechs eat, the viewing angles that tourists miss, and the stories behind the buildings that no guidebook covers.
 They answer your specific questions rather than delivering a rehearsed script.